seperman/deepdiff/docs/index.rst

     - `hahncastell.de <http://hahncastell.de>`_
     - `flexoptix.net <http://www.flexoptix.net>`_

+And thanks to the following people for their great contributions!

 - nfvs for Travis-CI setup script.
 - brbsix for initial Py3 porting.
-- WangFenjin for unicode support.
+- WangFenjin for Unicode support.
 - timoilya for comparing list of sets when ignoring order.
 - Bernhard10 for significant digits comparison.
 - b-jazz for PEP257 cleanup, Standardize on full names, fixing line endings.